 The importance of such critical connections is clear in resistance to Israel's genocidal violence against Palestinians in Gaza and the West Bank, which is being enacted by the right-wing Likud party with the U.S., European, Australian, and Indian governments' support.
 Yes, people are fighting for federal and local ceasefire resolutions, and for legislative and executive action to stop the billions the U.S. has been sending unconditionally to Israel's military.
 Those are critical fights.
 But equally critical are the conversations people are having with family members, friends, and comrades, in their synagogues, churches, and faith communities, that are rooted in relationships and shared values.
-Small groups are practicing and inviting others into resistance to genocide by becoming affinity groups that participate in larger actions; fasting together; disrupting business as usual; answering calls for general strikes and boycott, divest, and sanctions; mounting and supporting mutual aid and solidarity projects with Palestinians in Gaza and beyond; and finding every way to resist every day.
-They're networking their relationships and actions together into massive global resistance in support of a #Free Palestine, a permanent ceasefire, ending the occupation, and halting Westanti-apartheid movement-which also operated through decentralized, networked actions targeting whatever made the apartheid state possible, whether it was a university, employer, manufacturer, consumer product, business, government-have shown, we can eventually shift systems of power in this way.
+Small groups are practicing and inviting others into resistance to genocide by becoming affinity groups that participate in larger actions; fasting together; disrupting business as usual; answering calls for general strikes and boycott, divest, and sanctions; mounting and supporting mutual aid and solidarity projects with Palestinians in Gaza and beyond; and finding every way to resist worked actions targeting whatever made the apartheid state possible, whether it was a university, employer, manufacturer, consumer product, business, government-have shown, we can eventually shift systems of power in this way.

-By engaging in decentralized, network-based resistance, we grow our relationships, trust, and capacity to care for each other along with our impact.
+engaging in decentralized, network-based resistance, we grow our relationships, trust, and capacity to care for each other along with our impact.
 In the process, we build our analysis and collective courage to resist U.S. and global fascism as it grows through the collaboration between right-wing governments hell-bent on imposing authoritarian and genocidal futures on us.
 We need to show up in our relationships and communities in ways that disrupt the Right's power, invite people into our vision, and are decentralized and adaptive but shaped by a shared intention and practice of collective liberation.
 Because as I've learned over decades of organizing, and in conversations with organizers that have informed this book, this is the only way we are going to survive.